Alienatedmamal/NoobsOnTheRunPublic/ReadMe.md

 ```

 # Description:
-This management tool is to help with navigating Rust server.
+This management tool is to help with navigating the Rust server.
 This tool can check Server Details,
 Console, Backups, Check/Clear logs, Modify Files and MORE.